moshthepitt/flash-loan-mastery/app/site/src/index.md

 ## What can it be used for?

-- **Arbitrage**: traders might earn by spotting price discrepancies across several different exchanges and exploiting them
+- **Arbitrage**: traders might earn by spotting price discrepancies across several different exchanges and exploiting them.
+[Read more](/posts/jupiter-arbitrage/)
 - **Collateral swaps**: quickly replace another type of collateral for the collateral used to secure the user's loan
 - **Interest rate swaps**: quickly move from one lending platform to another in search of better interest rates